Frequently Asked Questions

 Q: Can paper and plastic be collected in the same bins?

-A: In order to ensure that your recyclables will actually get recycled, please keep recyclable paper separate.
-Many containers, particularly soda cans, still contain a small amount of liquid when empty.
-When liquids such as soda have been spilled onto recyclable paper, the paper is considered "dirty," and will be rejected as trash by most domestic paper mills.
+A: We have separate bins for paper and co-mingle (metal/plastic/glass) in order to ensure that your recyclables will actually get recycled!
+Clark 'source separates' our recyclables to get the maximum value, unlike 'single stream' recycling which results in contaminated materials and low value.
+Many containers still contain a small amount of liquid when empty.
+When liquids get onto recyclable paper, the paper is considered "dirty," and will be rejected as trash by most domestic paper mills.

 Q: My building's recycling bin is full, how can I get it picked up?

 A: First, check the Recycling Pick-up Schedule to see when your building is scheduled.
 Most campus buildings are scheduled for weekly pickup.
-Call x7655 for emergency pickup.
-The recycling program operates with a reduced staff; there is no set pickup schedule.
-Please allow a day or two for the pickup to occur so that we may perform the pickup without adversely affecting the pickup schedule for the rest of campus.
+Call x7566 for emergency pickup.

-Q: During breaks, can we request an extra bin when our office cleans out files?
+Q: Can we request an extra bin when our office cleans out files?

-A: You may make your request by calling the Campus Sustainability Coordinator.
+A: Sure!
 Recycling staff can deliver an extra bin or two (depending on your needs) when they make their normal pick-up from your building.
 Please help us to help you by giving us a few days notice!
+THE FILLED BINS MUST BE ON A GROUND FLOOR IF YOUR BUILDING HAS NO ELEVATOR.

 Q: I saw my custodian emptying the recycling bins into a large trash bag.
 Is all our recycling just getting trashed?

-A: All custodians are instructed to not put recyclables in the trash.
-In residence halls and houses, custodians empty the bins into trash bags and store the full bags in another part of the building until the scheduled pickup day.
-In offices, custodians should be emptying the desk-side trash and recycling containers into separate trash bags for removal from the office areas; recycling is generally taken to each building's large grey recycling bins for pickup by the Recycling Center, while trash is brought to the nearest dumpster or trash compactor.
+A: In residence halls and houses, custodians empty recyclables into bags and store the full bags in another part of the building until the scheduled pickup day.
+In offices, custodians should be emptying the landfill and recycling into separate bags for removal from the office areas; recycling is generally taken to each building's consolidated recycling bins for pickup by the Recycling Crew, while landfill is brought to the nearest dumpster or compactor.
 If you truly believe the recyclables are being thrown away, please contact us so that we can address the issue appropriately.

 Q: Where do I get a recycling bin?